Heidi Brühl

 Heidi Rosemarie Brühl (/de/; 30 January 1942 – 8 June 1991) was a German singer and actress who came to prominence as a young teenager and had a prolific career in film and television.
-She was also a successful recording artist, and is known for her participation in the 1963 Eurovision Song Contest.
+She was also a successful recording artist, and is known for her participation in the Eurovision Song Contest 1963.

 Early career

 Brühl's first screen appearance was in the 1954 film Der letzte Sommer with Liselotte Pulver, but in the role of Dalli, in what became known as the "Immenhof films", she became famous in Germany.
 The Immenhof Girls, adapted from a novel by children's writer Ursula Bruns, appeared in 1955 and was followed by two sequels, Hochzeit auf Immenhof and Ferien auf Immenhof, at yearly intervals.
 She returned to the role in two more films in 1973 and 1974.

-In 1959, Brühl obtained a record deal with the Philips label and her first single "Chico Chico Charlie" reached number five.
+In 1959, Brühl obtained a record deal with the Philips label.
+At first she formed a duo the Dolly Sisters with Carina Korten.
+Her first solo single "Chico Chico Charlie" reached number five.
 In 1960, her recording of "Wir wollen niemals auseinandergehn" or "We Will Never Part (Ring of Gold)" sold over one million copies and was awarded a gold disc.

 Eurovision Song Contest

 Brühl first took part in the German Eurovision selection in 1960 with Michael Jary's "Wir wollen niemals auseinandergehn" ("We Never Want to Be Apart"), which finished in second place but went on to top the German singles chart for nine weeks.
-She participated again in 1963, and this time was successful when "Marcel" was chosen to go forward to the eighth Eurovision Song Contest which took place on 23 March in London.
+She participated again in 1963, and this time was successful when "Marcel" was chosen to go forward to the Eurovision Song Contest 1963 which took place on 23 March in London.
 "Marcel" finished the evening in ninth place of 16 entries.